 GROUP EXPERIENCES LAB

 In the Group Experiences Laboratory, we integrate a variety of theoretical and methodological approaches to better understand the conditions and processes that shape our experiences in work groups and teams.
-Our research is funded by the Social Sciences and Humanities Research Council of Canada, Canada Foundation for Innovation, and Mitacs.
-We are also working closely with the organizational partners to develop innovative solutions to optimize employee and team member experiences.
+Our research is currently funded by the Social Sciences and Humanities Research Council of Canada and Canada Foundation for Innovation.
+We have also received funding from Mitacs to work with organizational partners to develop innovative solutions to optimize employee and team member experiences.

-We are currently investigating how people differ in the roles (e.g., leadership, followership) they strive for and covet within teams and organizations, which traits people value in leaders and followers, and how leader-follower dynamics contribute to team and organizational functioning.
+We are currently investigating how people differ in the roles (e.g., leadership, followership) they strive for and desire within teams and organizations, which traits people value in leaders and followers, and how social rank dynamics contribute to team and organizational functioning.

 CURRENT LAB MEMBERS